reganbaucke/JuDGE.jl/getting_started.md

 `@expansioncosts` This declares an expression for the costs of investment; this must be linear (an AffExpr).

-`@expansionconstraint(...)` Only constraints of this type can reference the expansion variable.
-The expansion must be on the right-hand side, and the constraint must be less than or equal to.

 The overall optimization problem at each node problem is a classical knapsack problem.
 We have hard-coded that the initial volume of the knapsack is 3, and the investment in the bag increases it by 4.